seL4/l4v/README.md

 Running the Proofs
 ------------------

+In order to open the AInvs session, the file `Kernel_Config.thy` must be generated.
+This can be done by first setting the environment variable `L4V_ARCH` to `RISCV64` and running

+    make ASpec

+from the directory `l4v/spec`.

-If Isabelle is set up correctly, a full test for the proofs in this repository can be run with the command
+Once `Kernel_Config.thy` has been generated and Isabelle is set up correctly, a full test for the proofs in this repository can be run with the command

     ./run_tests